Murder arrest after woman found dead

 These are external links and will open in a new window

-A man has been arrested on suspicion of murder after a woman was found dead in Rochdale.
+A man has been arrested on suspicion of murdering a woman who was found dead at a property in Gloucester.

-The 47-year-old woman, who has not been named, was found at a property on Clement Royds Street on Wednesday afternoon, Greater Manchester Police said.
+The woman, who was in her 20s, was found at an address in Hopewell Street at about 08:25 GMT on Thursday.

-A post-mortem examination is due to take place to establish how she died.
+Gloucestershire Police said it was treating the death as suspicious.
+The woman has not yet been formally identified.

-A 31-year-old man from Rochdale is in police custody for questioning by detectives.
+A 26-year-old man from London remains in police custody while inquiries continue.